 Across the world, cigarette smoking is the most commonly encountered risk factor for COPD.
-Cigarette smokers have a higher prevalence of respiratory symptoms and lung function abnormalities, a greater annual rate of decline in FEV1, and a greater COPD mortality rate than non-smokers.
-Other types of tobacco (e.g., pipe, cigar, water pipe) and marijuana are also risk factors for COPD.
-Passive exposure to cigarette smoke, also known as environmental tobacco smoke (ETS), may also contribute to respiratory symptoms and COPD by increasing the lung's total burden of inhaled particles and gases.
-Smoking during pregnancy may pose a risk for the fetus, by affecting lung growth and development in utero, and possibly the priming of the immune system.
-It
+Cigarette smokers have a higher prevalence of respiratory symptoms and lung function abnormalities, a greater annual rate of decline in FEV1, and a greater COPD mortality rate than non-smokers.68 Other types of tobacco (e.g., pipe, cigar, water pipe)69-71 and marijuana72 are also risk factors for COPD.
+Passive exposure to cigarette smoke, also known as environmental tobacco smoke (ETS), may also contribute to respiratory symptoms and COPD73 by increasing the lung's total burden of inhaled particles and gases.
+Smoking during pregnancy may pose a risk for the fetus, by affecting lung growth and development in utero, and possibly the priming of the immune system.74

-Occupational exposures, including organic and inorganic dusts, chemical agents and fumes, are an under-appreciated risk factor for COPD.
-10,75 A cross-sectional observational study demonstrated that self-reported exposure to workplace dust and fumes is not only associated with increased airflow limitation and respiratory symptoms, but also with more emphysema and gas trapping, assessed by computed tomography scan, in both men and women.
-6 An analysis of the large U.S. population-based National Health and Nutrition Examination Survey III survey of almost 10,000 adults aged 30-75 years estimated the fraction of COPD attributable to workplace exposures was 19.2% overall, and 31.1% among never-smokers.
-7 These estimates are consistent with a statement published by the American Thoracic Society that concluded that occupational exposures account for 10-20% of either symptoms or functional impairment consistent with COPD.
-18 The risk from occupational exposures in less regulated areas of the world is likely to be much higher than reported in studies from Europe and North America.
+Occupational exposures, including organic and inorganic dusts, chemical agents and fumes, are an under-appreciated risk factor for COPD.^{10,75} A recent study of the population-based UK biobank cohort identified occupations including sculptors, gardeners and warehouse workers that were associated with an increased COPD risk among never-smokers and never-asthmatics.76 A cross-sectional observational study demonstrated that self-reported exposure to workplace dust and fumes is not only associated with increased airflow limitation and respiratory symptoms, but also with more emphysema and gas trapping, assessed by computed tomography scan, in both men and women.77 An analysis of the large U.S. population-based National Health and Nutrition Examination Survey III survey of almost 10,000 adults aged 30-75 years estimated the fraction of COPD attributable to workplace exposures was 19.2% overall, and 31.1% among never-smokers.78 These estimates are consistent with a statement published by the American Thoracic Society that concluded that occupational exposures account for 10-20% of either symptoms or functional impairment consistent with COPD.
+The risk from occupational exposures in less regulated areas of the world is likely to be much higher than reported in studies from Europe and North America.

-Wood, animal dung, crop residues, and coal, typically burned in open fires or poorly functioning stoves, may lead to very high levels of indoor air pollution.79 There is growing evidence that indoor biomass exposure to modern and traditional fuels used during cooking may predispose women to develop COPD in many developing countries.80-83 Almost three billion people worldwide use biomass and coal as their main source of energy for cooking, heating, and other household needs, so the population at risk worldwide is very large.^{84,85}
+Wood, animal dung, crop residues, and coal, typically burned in open fires or poorly functioning stoves, may lead to very high levels of indoor air pollution.
+There is growing evidence that indoor biomass exposure to modern and traditional fuels used during cooking may predispose women to develop COPD in many developing countries.
+Almost three billion people worldwide use biomass and coal as their main source of energy for cooking, heating, and other household needs, so the population at risk worldwide is very large.
+Switching to cleaner fuels or reducing exposure can reduce the risk of non-smokers developing COPD.